WasmEdge/WasmEdge/docs/book/en/src/dev/js/ssr.md

 >  Note: the `--dir .:.` on the command line is to give wasmedge permission to read the local directory in the file system for the `dist/main.js` file.

-## Stream rendering
+## Streaming rendering

 The [example_js/react_ssr_stream](https://github.com/second-state/wasmedge-quickjs/tree/main/example_js/react_ssr_stream) folder in the GitHub repo contains the example's source code.
-It showcases how to stream render an HTML string from templates in a JavaScript app running in WasmEdge.
+It showcases how to streaming render an HTML string from templates in a JavaScript app running in WasmEdge.

 The [component/LazyHome.jsx](https://github.com/second-state/wasmedge-quickjs/blob/main/example_js/react_ssr_stream/component/LazyHome.jsx)
 file is the main page template in React.
 It "lazy" loads the inner page template after a 2s delay once the outer HTML is rendered and returned to the user.